 This blog post is for informational purposes only and should not be relied on as legal advice.
 Consult with a licensed attorney in your jurisdiction.
 Reading this site doesn’t create an attorney-client relationship.
-If you want to talk to us about your arson accusation in Iowa, please contact us at (515) 491 6128 and we’ll set up a time to talk.
+If you want to talk to us about your criminal mischief accusation in Iowa, please contact us at (515) 491 6128 and we’ll set up a time to talk.

 What will happen if I’m charged?

 When someone alleges that you vandalized something, spray painted it, destroyed it, or interrupted utility services, law enforcement will start an investigation.
 Depending on whether they believe there is probable cause to charge you with Iowa arson, you could be taken to jail or given documents that say when your court date is.
 After your arrest, you will be read your rights and given an opportunity to call a lawyer or a law firm.